The Tamarack Institute has compiled a number of resources as part of

 If you want to create a negative

-sharing, there's lots of things you can do.
-Eg, tell others that their
+climate for knowledge sharing, there's lots of things you can do.
+Eg,

-ideas are stupid, disagree with them AND put them down at the same
+AND put them down at the

-Superbowl commercial from Fedex as an
+2006 Superbowl commercial from Fedex as

 Really listening to others is a key